-The first file you will use is the
+The first file we will look at is

 cd shellhttpd mv ../shellhttpd.disabled/Dockerfile .

-Dockerfile contains all the commands a user would call on the command line to assemble
+This file contains all the commands a user would call on the command line to assemble a container image.

 Think of the